johnsonjo4531/mercator-crawler/readme.md

 ## URL Deduper

 This isn't the technical term, but it basically allows you to stop duplicate urls from entering the URL Frontier at the same time.

+## Known Issues

+- The `dataFetcher` option currently hangs infinitely 😅😱.
+So, hopefully It'll be fixed soon 🚀.

 ## Resources